 Carved from a single block of wood (you can choose from walnut or oak, according to your taste), it can hold your iPad in several positions, both landscape and portrait.
 There are cut-outs for the speakers and charging cable, so you don’t lose anything in the name of beauty.
 There’s also a version for the 12.9-inch iPad Pro with a built-in Apple Pencil holder.

 The iPad's highly portable so no doubt many iPad users will want to use it for reading, working or watching entertainment in bed or while lounging on a sofa.
 The problem is that it isn't actually very easy to hold an iPad comfortably while you're lying down, and you'll often find yourself having to sit up in order to stop your arms from aching, defeating the whole point of being in bed.

-The flexible Lamicall LS07 gooseneck iPad stand solves this problem, allowing you to position your iPad exactly where you need it.
+The flexible Lamicall LS07 gooseneck iPad stand aims to solve this problem, allowing you to position your iPad exactly where you need it.
 Clamp it to a nearby desk or table, move your iPad into position, and you’re ready to relax.
-The stand is sturdy enough to keep your iPad in place while you're watching, reading or browsing, but not that it won't keep it still enough to use for drawing with a stylus.
+The stand proves sturdy enough to keep your iPad in place while you're watching, reading or browsing, but note that it isn't stable enough to keep your iPad still for drawing with a stylus.

-Keeping passengers entertained during a long road trip can be tricky, especially if the passengers are young children.
-Luckily, you can avoid a nightmare journey with this iPad Headrest Mount from iKross.
+Keeping passengers entertained during a long road trip can be tricky, especially if those passengers are young children.
+Luckily, this iPad Headrest Mount from iKross might help you avoid a nightmare journey.
 It clamps onto your car headrests, with plenty of options for positioning.
 You can place an iPad in landscape or portrait orientation, tilt it however you like, and extend the stand so the tablet sits between the two front seats, allowing everyone in the back of the car to see.
-That versatility makes it a great companion for long journeys.
+That versatility makes it a great companion for long journeys in our eyes.